Malikappuram

-Malikappuram is a 2022 Indian Malayalam-language action-adventure drama film directed by Vishnu Sasi Shankar, written by Abhilash Pillai and starring Unni Mukundan,Saiju Kurup,Ramesh Pisharody, Manoj K.Jayan and Renji Panicker in the lead roles.
+Malikappuram is a 2022 Indian Malayalam-language action adventure drama film directed by Vishnu Sasi Shankar and written by Abhilash Pillai.
+The film stars Unni Mukundan alongside Deva Nandha, Sreepath, Alphy Panjikaran, Sampath Ram, Saiju Kurup, Ramesh Pisharody, T. G. Ravi, Sreejith Ravi, Manoj K. Jayan, and Renji Panicker in supporting roles.
+The plot centres around Kallu, an eight-year-old girl who is a devotee of Ayyappan and desires to visit Sabarimala Temple.

+The principal photography commenced in September 2022 and the film was wrapped up in November 2022.
+The film was shot in places like Konni, Kalleli, Lahai, Pamba, Erumely and Sabarimala Temple.
+The cinematography was done by Vishnu Narayanan, with editing handled by Shameer Muhammed.
+Ranjin Raj composed the soundtrack for the film.

-Malikappuram was released theatrically on 30 December 2022.
-The film received positive reviews from audiences.
+Malikappuram was released theatrically on 30 December 2022 and received positive reviews from critics and emerged as a box office success, becoming the second highest grosser in Unni Mukundan's career after Marco (2024).
+It was featured at the 54th IFFI Indian panorama section.

 Plot

-Kalyani alias Kallu is a devotee of god Ayyappan, and is enthusiastic to visit the Sabarimala temple.
-As per the religious beliefs, Kallu has a small window of two years to visit the temple as she is 8 years old.
-Her grandmother narrates legends and stories of Lord Ayyappan to her, which she loves a lot.
-Her father, Ajayan, has mortgaged their house, and it is on the verge of being seized by the bank.
-Furthermore, he has also borrowed a big sum from a local usurer and acquitance, Ambadi.
-He is unable to repay both the loans.
+Kalyani (Kallu) is a devotee of the famous deity Ayyappan and is enthusiastic to visit the Sabarimala temple.
+As per religious beliefs, Kallu has a small window of two years to visit the temple as she is 8 years old.
+Her grandmother narrates the life of Lord Ayyappan to her, which she loves a lot.
+Ajayan is Kallu's father who has mortgaged their house and it is on the verge of being seized by the bank.
+Furthermore, Ajayan has also borrowed a huge sum from a local usurer and acquaintance Ambadi, and is unable to repay both the loans.

 The bank has issued a seizure notice, which Ajayan hides from his family.
 Ajayan promises Kallu to take her to Sabarimala and that both will do the initial rituals for the pilgrimage, which is supposed to happen a few weeks from thereon.
 Ambadi publicly harasses and roughs up Ajayan, which is witnessed by Kallu.
 A humiliated Ajayan subsequently commits suicide out of disgrace.
-The bank eventually seizes Ajayan's house, and Kallu’s grandmother moves in with Ajayan’s elder sister.
-Kallu and her mother move in with Ajayan’s friend and neighbor, Unni.
-Kallu becomes frustrated with the fact that she is unable to go to Sabarimala, and yells at her good friend and classmate Piyoosh, Unni’s son.
+The bank eventually seizes Ajayan's house and Kallu's grandmother moves in with Ajayan's elder sister.
+Kallu and her mother move in with Ajayan's friend and neighbor Unni.
+Kallu becomes frustrated with the fact that she is unable to go to Sabarimala because of her father's death and yells at her classmate and Unni's son Piyoosh.

 Piyoosh finds that it is impossible to dissuade Kallu from pursuing her journey to Sabarimala, and decides to accompany her.
-Both the kids board a bus to Pamba, and en route they meet Mahi, a local goon who is also a paedophile and trafficker.
-Under the pretense of heading to Sabarimala, he is on the lookout for young kids.
+Both the kids board a bus to Pamba, and en route they meet Mahi, a local goon who is also a pedophile and trafficker.
+Under the pretext of heading to Sabarimala, he is on the lookout for young kids.
 His eyes fall on both Kallu and Piyoosh.
-Piyoosh senses that something is off and tries to persuade Kallu to stop the journey and go back home, but to no avail.
-Meanwhile, Unni and Kallu's mother inform the police about the missing duo.
+Piyoosh senses that something is wrong and tries to persuade Kallu to stop the journey and head back home, but to no avail.
+Meanwhile, Unni and Kallu's mother informed the police about the missing children.